seamushickey618/MIDI_Msg_Interpreter/README.md

 # Morningstar MC6 MIDI Preset Parser

-This project provides a Python-based tool to read, interpret, and export Morningstar MC6 MIDI controller presets stored in JSON format.
+This project prototype provides a Python-based tool to read, interpret, and export Morningstar MC6 MIDI controller presets stored in JSON format.
 It converts raw MIDI data into a human-readable table, including pedal assignments, program changes, control change parameters, and their values in percentages, making it easier to understand, document, and share preset configurations.

 ---